IST-DASLab/PanzaMail/USER_STUDY.md

 Its main features are as follows:
 * Panza produces a fine-tuned LLM that matches your writing style, pairing it with a Retrieval-Augmented Generation (RAG) component which helps it produce relevant emails.
 * Panza **can be trained and run entirely locally**.
-Currently, it requires a single GPU with 16-24 GiB of memory, but we also plan to release a CPU-only version. **At no point in training or execution is your data shared with the entities that trained the original LLMs, with LLM distribution services such as Huggingface, or with us.**
+Currently, it requires a single GPU with 16-24 GiB of memory. **At no point in training or execution is your data shared with the entities that trained the original LLMs, with LLM distribution services such as Huggingface, or with us.**
 * Training and execution are also quick - for a dataset on the order of 1000 emails, training Panza takes well under an hour, and generating a new email takes a few seconds at most.

 <div align="center">